![]() |

 for the data to be well organized.
 Generally, numerical data should be set out

-A person should be able to verify that your data leads to your conclusion.
+should be able to verify that your data leads to your conclusion.
 (F) GRAPHS (if required) should be drawn in pencil and ruled and labeled in ink.
 Again, computer programs can aid in preparation of graphs.
 Each graph should have a title.
 The axes must show the scale and the units.
 (G) The CONCLUSION shows what results you achieved, or how the experiment achieved (or, perhaps, failed to achieve,) the purpose of the title.
 Remember that neatness and completeness are much more important than length.